GioF71/squeezelite-docker/doc/bluetooth.md

 # Bluetooth

-Bluetooth will first need enabled on the host.
+Bluetooth will first need to be enabled on the host system.

 ## Requirements